zeetim/shim-review/README.md

 Hint: run `objcopy --only-section .sbat -O binary YOUR_EFI_BINARY /dev/stdout` to get these entries.
 Paste them here.
 Preferably surround each listing with three backticks (\`\`\`), so they render well.
 *******************************************************************************
+SBAT of GRUB2 binary:
 ```csv
 sbat,1,SBAT Version,sbat,1,https://github.com/rhboot/shim/blob/main/SBAT.md
 grub,4,Free Software Foundation,grub,2.12,https://www.gnu.org/software/grub/
 grub.zeetim,1,Zeetim,grub,2.12,mail:contact@zeetim.com
 ```
+__Note:__ We are closer to the upstream version of GRUB2 than the Canonical version since we are only using a small subset of their patches.
+That is why we have not included their SBAT entries

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, which modules are built into your signed GRUB2 image?